shipstone-labs/Paillier-HE-Copy-Protector/README.md

 ## ⚠️ Important Notice

-**This is a PROOF OF CONCEPT** using a simplified Paillier implementation that is NOT cryptographically secure.
+**This is a Prototype** using a simplified Paillier implementation that is NOT cryptographically secure.
 Do not use for production or sensitive data.

 ## 🚀 Quick Start